marinsagovac/woocommerce-tcom-payway/README.md

 T-Com PayWay is payment gateway service for Croatia only.

+## Donations

+Due I am working 100% alone without any helps, organizations and any others team I can be satisfy for receiving any amount of payment to improve, develop and continue building on origin idea of framework.

+A contrbutors that are pushed to project will be also received regulary payments.
+All contributors will be received payments on same amount of total received donations.

+You can pay any amount to PayPal: https://www.paypal.me/codervio?locale.x=en_US

 ## API

 Latest API used for version 1.0.7 from official T-Com PayWay on July 2015.
 Official T-Com Croatia [PayWay](https://www.hrvatskitelekom.hr/poslovni/ict/poslovna-rjesenja/web-shop#payway).